radtek/EEOEditor/README.md

-### Last message
+### Message to everyone
-This project is no longer maintained.
-I have lost motivation and don't care about EE at all.
+EEOditor is going to be updated soon.
+I can't say an ETA.

 ## EEOditor - Everybody Edits Offline Editor